inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 I can't think about that.
 It doesn't go with HEDGES in the shape of LITTLE LULU -- or ROBOTS making BRICKS ...
 You can rent this space for only $5 a week.
-	The Hitchhiker's Guide to the Galaxy has a few things to say on the subject of towels.
+	The Hitchhiker's Gui to the Galaxy has a few things to say on the subject of towels.
 	Most importantly, a towel has immense psychological value.
 For some reason, if a non-hitchhiker discovers that a hitchhiker has his towel